-Students having obtained a 4 or 5 on the AP Spanish literature or language exam will receive 1 credit upon completion of a 200-level Hispanic studies course with a minimum grade of B-.
-Placement is based on a placement exam.
-Students may choose to begin with 140 with the consent of the department chair and still receive AP credit upon completion of a 200-level course.
+Students having obtained a 4 or 5 in the AP Spanish Literature or Language exam will receive 1 credit upon completion of a 200-level Hispanic Studies course with a minimum grade of a B- in the course.
+Placement is based on placement exam.
+Students may choose to begin with Hispanic Studies 140 with the consent of the department chair and still receive AP credit upon completion of a 200-level course.
 Students can only receive one credit for both AP Spanish Literature and Language.